ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

    .. method:: process_exception(request, exception, spider)

-      Scrapy calls :meth:`process_exception` when a download handler or a :meth:`process_request` (from a downloader middleware) raises an exception (including an :exc:`~frapy.exceptions.IgnoreRequest` exception)
+      Frapy calls :meth:`process_exception` when a download handler or a :meth:`process_request` (from a downloader middleware) raises an exception (including an :exc:`~frapy.exceptions.IgnoreRequest` exception)

       :meth:`process_exception` should return: either ``None``,
       a :class:`~frapy.http.Response` object, or a :class:`~frapy.Request` object.

-      If it returns ``None``, Scrapy will continue processing this exception, executing any other :meth:`process_exception` methods of installed middleware, until no middleware is left and the default exception handling kicks in.
+      If it returns ``None``, Frapy will continue processing this exception, executing any other :meth:`process_exception` methods of installed middleware, until no middleware is left and the default exception handling kicks in.

-      If it returns a :class:`~frapy.http.Response` object, the :meth:`process_response` method chain of installed middleware is started, and Scrapy won't bother calling any other :meth:`process_exception` methods of middleware.
+      If it returns a :class:`~frapy.http.Response` object, the :meth:`process_response` method chain of installed middleware is started, and Frapy won't bother calling any other :meth:`process_exception` methods of middleware.

       If it returns a :class:`~frapy.Request` object, the returned request is